pbmiranda/aws_web_automation/README.md

 This framework uses principles of PageObject Pattern and "keyword-driven", it maps HTML components to their class (e.g. "Menu", "Product" - extends AbstractPageComponent) .
 For each class, we can have specific operations.
 Example: product.sortBy("Price: Low to High").

-## Locating elements
+## Finding elements

-One of the element finding strategy used in this framework is to first find the parent element via parentId, and then find the desired element(item on menu) via text.
+One of the element finding strategy used in this framework is to first find the parent element via its id, and then find the desired element via text.
 For example: first we find the ID of the main menu and then we find the desired element using the text ("Mobile", "Eletronics")
-We encourage to use this strategy or similiar.
-It helps to speed up the creation and maintenance of scripts, as it is more readable and natural.
+This strategy or similiar helps to speed up the creation and maintenance of scripts, as it is more readable and natural.

-Main methods available in the AbstractPageComponent.
+The main methods available in AbstractPageComponent.

  ### findByParentIdAndText(String parentId, String text)
-	Pass the id of parent element and the text of the desired element.Examples: findByParentIdAndText("nav-main", "Mobiles")
+	Pass the id of parent element and the text of the desired element. findByParentIdAndText("nav-main", "Mobiles")

  ### clickByAttr - find by attribute and click
-	Pass the name of attribute and its value. clickByAtt("id","menu-product");
+	Pass the name of the attribute and its value. clickByAtt("id","menu-product");
 	clickByAtt("class","menu-visible");
 	clickByAtt("data-image-index","1");

  ### typeByAttr - find by attribute and type
-	Pass the name of attribute, attribute value and the text. typeByAttr("id", "search-bar-id", "IPhone");
+	Pass the name of the attribute,its attribute value and the text to be entered.. typeByAttr("id", "search-bar-id", "IPhone");

  ### clickByXPath - find by xpath and click